📁Order Types

 Stop-Loss (SL)

-• Trigger: Mid-price crossing user's SL price
+• Trigger: Mid-price crossing the user's SL price

-• Execution: At bid/ask price
+• Execution: At bid/ask or Price-After-Impact

 • Classification: Market order